abishaan/Reminder/README.md

-# reminder
+# Reminder

-A new Flutter application.
+As a reminder user i need to be able to get reminded of events on a set time

 ## Getting Started